cirosantilli/markdown-style-guide/index.md

 *Don't* use email autolinks `<address@example.com>`.
 Use raw HTML instead.

-Rationale: the original markdown specification states it "performs a bit of randomized decimal and hex entity-encoding to help obscure your address from address-harvesting spambots".
-Therefore, the output is random, ugly, and as the spec itself mentions "but an address published in this way will probably eventually start receiving spam".
+Rationale: the original markdown specification states it:

+> "performs a bit of randomized decimal and hex entity-encoding
+> to help obscure your address from address-harvesting spambots".

+Therefore, the output is random, ugly, and as the spec itself mentions:

+> but an address published in this way will probably eventually start receiving spam